Texnomic/SecureDNS/README.md

 Building a Secure, Modern, Cross-Platform & Cross-Architecture DNS Server Using C# 8.0 & .NET Core 3.1.

-The SecureDNS Server will implement **all secure DNS Communication Protocols regardless of being standardized or not** while maintaining backward compatibility with the classic unsecure DNS Over UDP Protocol via Reverse Proxy.
+The SecureDNS Server implements **all secure DNS Communication Protocols regardless of being standardized or not** while maintaining backward compatibility with the classic unsecure DNS Over UDP Protocol via Reverse Proxy.

 The SecureDNS Server is implemented using modern [Clean-Architecture Patterns](https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164).